D2KLab/sentinel/README.md

 # SentiNEL: Sentiment Analysis from Tweets
 [SentiNEL](https://github.com/MultimediaSemantics/sentinel) system is developed for sentiment analysis of tweets based on [SemEval2015 Task10-Subtask A](http://alt.qcri.org/semeval2015/task10/): Contextual Polarity Disambiguation.
-The purpose of SentiNEL is that given a message containing a marked instance of a word or phrase, determines whether that instance is positive, negative or neutral in that context.
-SentiNEL is inspired by the [NRC system](http://www.cs.toronto.edu/~xzhu/SemEval2014_NRC_t9.pdf).
+The purpose of SentiNEL is that given a message containing a marked instance of a word or a phrase, determines whether that instance is positive, negative or neutral in that context.
+SentiNEL is inspired by the [IOA system](http://alt.qcri.org/semeval2015/cdrom/pdf/SemEval091.pdf).
+The main differences are that SentiNEL extracts more features (e.g. Char 3, 4, 5 grams, Hashtag, longer Word2Vec dimension, more lexicons etc.) for training.
+Besides, SentiNEL trains L2-regularized logistic regression SVM classifier with C value 0.5.
 The code is based on [Webis system](https://github.com/webis-de/ECIR-2015-and-SEMEVAL-2015).
-However Webis is a system only for SemEval2015 Sub Task B (Message-level task).
+However, Webis is a system only for SemEval2015 Task10-Sub Task B (Message-level task).
 We modify the code and adapt it to term-level.
-Besides, SentiNEL extracts and adds some new features (e.g. More lexicons, Word2Vec etc.)
+The system is scored by computing F1-score for predicting positive/negative phrases.
+Comparing to IOA system, SentiNEL improves the F1-score from 83.90 to 88.15 on Tweet2013-test, from 84.18 to 84.73 on Sms2013-test.

 Key words: Sentiment analysis, Machine Learning, Data Mining, NLP

 ## Architectural Overview
-SentiNEL consists four steps
+SentiNEL consists of four steps:
-* Pre-train Word2Vec module: it trains the Word2Vec vectors from all the words which appears 3 times at least in the dataset
+* Pre-train Word2Vec module: it trains the Word2Vec vectors from all the words which appear at least 3 times in the dataset
 * Extraction of features: it extracts features from the training dataset
 * Train: it trains the SVM classifier with extracted features
 * Evaluation: it evaluates the trained SVM classifier and tests it with testing dataset